Early Mortgage Payoff Calculator

 Market volatility resilience: No mortgage payment obligation means ability to weather income shocks (job loss, illness, market downturns) without forced asset sales.
 This optionality has real value, particularly for late-career workers.

-For many people, these non-financial benefits justify sub-optimal pure math — and this is often rational given how hard it is to put explicit value on psychological factors.
+For many people, these non-financial benefits can justify sub-optimal pure math — and this can be rational given how hard it is to put explicit value on psychological factors.

 The 10% annual overpayment allowance